 Bonus Tip: Take Heart

-Negative reaction is a given but a surprising amount of people have been appreciative of my call while also not remotely interested in the product.
-So this pleasant finding has led to repeating the company name a few times during the call and hoping for a referral.
+A negative reaction is a given.
+To my surprise, a huge amount of people have been appreciative of my call, even if they weren't interested in the product.
+This pleasant finding has led to repeating the company name a few times during the call and hoping for a referral.